MileHacker Logo

 • Winter: Cold temperatures are common, requiring warm clothing.

-• Some outdoor activities could be restricted by freezing conditions.
+• Some outdoor activities might be limited by freezing conditions.

 Organized Tour vs. Independent Travel Comparison